 - a.
-The Contracting Authority shall require all staff involved in operation and maintenance to receive appropriate training. - b.
-The Contracting Authority shall require the system to fulfill all requirements for the life of the system.
-The Agency therefore needs the system to be maintained to correct system faults that are not defects in materials and workmanship. - c.
-The Contracting Authority shall require the system to fulfill all requirements for the life of the system.
-The Agency therefore needs the system to remain free of defects in materials and workmanship that result in requirements no longer being fulfilled. - d.
-The Contracting Authority shall require the system to fulfill all requirements for the system life cycle.
-The system providor shall offer support plans to the agency for the duration of the product life cycle to maintain the system and software applications and perform updates and repairs as needed.
+All staff involved in operation and maintenance shall receive appropriate training. - b.
+Maintain the system to correct system faults that are not defects in materials and workmanship. - c.
+The system shall remain free of defects in materials and workmanship that result in requirements no longer being fulfilled. - d.
+The system provider shall offer support plans to the agency for the duration of the product life cycle to maintain the system and software applications and perform updates and repairs as needed.